-Trump savages 'very weak' Attorney General Jeff Sessions - BBC News
+Trump to decide fate of Sessions 'soon'

 But in March he recused himself from the Russia inquiry after failing during his confirmation hearing to disclose a meeting with the Kremlin's envoy.

-If Mr Trump were to fire Mr Sessions, Deputy Attorney General Rod Rosenstein would take over the job on an acting basis.
+It was reported on Monday that the president is considering former New York Mayor Rudy Giuliani or Texas Senator Ted Cruz for the job.

-Mr Trump has also been sharply critical of Mr Rosenstein for his handling of the Russia inquiry.
+But Mr Giuliani told CNN on Monday that Mr Sessions had "made the right decision under the rules of the justice department" in recusing himself from the inquiry.

-Some commentators suggest Mr Trump's ultimate target is Robert Mueller, the special counsel who is leading the Russia investigation.
+If Mr Trump were to fire Mr Sessions, Deputy Attorney General Rod Rosenstein would be next in line to take over the job on an acting basis.

-Mr Sessions said last week he intended to stay in his post.
+However, Mr Trump has been critical of Mr Rosenstein for his handling of the Russia inquiry.